ShoppinPal/vend-oauth-example/README.md

   2. then I will register a Redirect URI: https://blah123.localtunnel.me/token/vend
   3. and *afterwards* run the sample with the command: `grunt server --subdomain blah123`
 4. A new page will be automatically opened in your browser for you
+5. Problems?
+Checkout the troubleshooting section.

+## troubleshooting
+1. There is some magic happening behind the scenes on your behalf for this sample: a publically accessible url is being spun up so that Vend can talk to the code running locally on your machine.
+That url is of the form: `vendDomainPrefix.localtunnel.me` because there is a good chance that nobody else is using your store's vendDomainPrefix with localtunnel ... so stick to that.
+If its still not working for you, try substituting with another unique word or name when launching.
+ 1. `grunt server --subdomain blah1` ( also means a new redirect uri: https://**blah1**.localtunnel.me/token/vend )
+ 2. `grunt server --subdomain blah2` ( also means a new redirect uri: https://**blah2**.localtunnel.me/token/vend )
+ 3. `grunt server --subdomain blah3` ( also means a new redirect uri: https://**blah3**.localtunnel.me/token/vend )
-  1. if the page doesn't load within 10-20 seconds:
+2. If the new page launched in browser doesn't load within 10-20 seconds, its probably not goign to load at all!
-    1. stop the grunt cmd in your terminal using `ctrl+c`
+    1. stop the `grunt` cmd in your terminal/CLI using `ctrl+c`
     2. simply rerun it: `grunt server --subdomain vendDomainPrefix` ... localtunnel is a free service so I don't know if its being flaky or the code is using it poorly ... rerunning resolves the problem 1 times out of 3.
-    3. also feel free to try different subdomain names to make it work:
-      1. `grunt server --subdomain blah1`
-      2. `grunt server --subdomain blah2`
-      3. `grunt server --subdomain blah3`

-## run it - long boring detailed story
-There is some magic happening behind the scenes on your behalf for this sample: a publically accessible url is being spun up so that Vend can talk to the code running locally on your machine.
-That url is of the form: `vendDomainPrefix.localtunnel.me` because there is a good chance that nobody else is using your store's vendDomainPrefix with localtunnel ... so stick to that.
-If its nto working for you, try substituting with another unique word or name when launching.

 ## tests
 1. demonstrates how a 429 response code due to Vend rate limiting is handled: `NODE_ENV=development node tests/429.js`